kevinblade/cood-api/README.md

 Node-COOD-API
 =========

-A Node library providing to access to the COOD service.
+A Node library providing to access to the COOD API service.

 ## Installation